-When drivers fail to yield, it's pedestrians who pay the price.
-Busy intersections and shorter days mean that both pedestrians and drivers need to be extra careful during fall and winter.
+When drivers fail to yield, pedestrians pay the price.
+Busy intersections and shorter days mean that drivers need to be extra careful during fall and winter.

 Learn the facts behind pedestrian crashes